 Their coat is both wool and hair.
 It will drop off when being sheared, which makes them a bit easier to take care of.
 They are mostly bred as mutton-sheep.

 They are chiefly prized for their sheepskin, which is extremely thick and protective from harsh weather.
 This skin has been named “Cape Clovers”, which it is still marketed under today.
 In fact, a lot of the sheep’s carcass value comes from their famous sheepskin, not necessarily their meat.
-However, they still do produce high-quality meat – their sheepskin is worth more.
+However, they still produce high-quality meat – but their sheepskin is worth more.

 7. Dorset Sheep

-The Dorset sheep are bred for meat.
+The Dorset sheep is bred for meat.
 It has medium-length wool and is most well-known for its prolific lambing.
 Most Dorset sheep in the United States are the Polled Dorset, which is a particular type.
 They are prolific breeders and milkers, which they are sometimes used for exclusively.
 However, they are mostly prized for their high-quality meat production.

 This breed originated in Salem, Oregon, in 1860.
-However, polled Dorset originated in Raleigh, North Carolina.
+However, Polled Dorset originated in Raleigh, North Carolina.

 This breed is second to only the Suffolk breed in the United States in terms of popularity.
 They are the most popular white-faced breed in the United States as well.
 If you see a white-faced sheep, it is probably a Dorset.

 If you’ve read thus far, you’ll know that this sheep was crossbred to produce most of the famous sheep breeds in the United States today.
 Despite most of its descendent breeds exceeding the Southdown in popularity, this breed is still somewhat popular in the States today.
 They are dual-purpose sheep that produce medium wool and high-quality meat.